Random stuff that I and others shared at CIEP2021 that I found useful for editors and proofreaders.

 - Explore what your mental blocks are.
 For example, we can be our own toughest critics; instead, think how a colleague might describe you and your work.
 Maybe thinking of ourselves in the third person could help make us kinder to ourselves?

 - Take baby steps.
 No need to plunge into the deep end.
-It can be small but just start; over time, those baby steps will add up.
+It can be small but just start with something; over time, those baby steps will add up.
 Find where you can gently push against your comfort zone.

 - Be clear what you’re trying to achieve with marketing (e.g., get Google search hits? grow your network of editors?) and whom you’re targeting (e.g. indie authors? traditional publishing firms? others?).